How the Way You Sleep Affects Your Health

 Sleeping-Soldier Back Position

 A person who loves sleeping in a soldier position will rest on their back with arms straight down at their sides.
 This position has a lot to say about your personality.
 A study says that you like to be quiet and keep everything to yourself.
-Moreover, this means that you are expecting too much from yourself and to others.
+Moreover, this means that you are expecting too much from yourself and others.
 Since it is a back position, it aims to distribute the weight in your body.
 Also, it doesn’t put pressure on your back and neck.

 Side-to-Side Sleeping Position